 In 2015/16 Evan held a 24 week residency at Travelle Lounge in The Langham hotel where he pulled all of his skills together as a DJ, producer, and musician.
 At Travelle he not only DJ’d but was also able to showcase some of his own music alongside some of Chicago’s top jazz guitarists.

 Currently Evan is the Music Coordinator at the famous East Bank Club in Chicago.
 In the two short years of his employment he has made a major impact on the club and it's members.
 His first big project at EBC was to develop the technology for the newly built cycling studio.
 He worked directly with Sound Investment Audio company to merge the IT and A/V technology.
 The cycling studio, Showtime, cost over $2 million dollars and features a 23’x13’ HD video wall, a concert venue sound system, and 70 bikes.

 Shortly after COVID hit Chicago, Evan's focus at EBC turned to livestreaming group fitness classes through their website.
-He developed their livestream platform using Vimeo and Studio 6 broadcast software, and they currently have over 300 live classes and over 4,000 views per month.
-This platform allowed the club to offer a virtual membership that currently generates over $70k in dues per month.
-In December 2020, Evan was named “EBC’s Best” (employee of the month).
+He developed their livestream platform using Vimeo and Studio 6 broadcast software, and left there in 2023 to pursue WIRV - Worldwide Internet Radio Venture.

 Evan is a dedicated, easy going, hard working musician that is proud to call Chicago home.